Alberta Halloween candy package 'presumptive positive' for fentanyl: RCMP

 "Unsealed candy should be immediately disposed of.
 Should you find any suspicious items in your candy, please contact the Rocky Mountain House RCMP or your local police."

 Savinkoff said the test means it's also possible that someone had fentanyl residue on their hands when they handled the package.
-He added there was "obvious with no intent to camouflage it in the candy."
+He added that the strange substance was "obvious with no intent to camouflage it in the candy."

 RCMP couldn't say when the more fulsome test would be complete, but they wanted to warn the public because fentanyl is dangerous.